dgoat416/Complex-Number-Calculator/README.md

 # Complex Number Calculator
  Solves complex number arithmetic equations.
- Implemented using my own implementation of a stack represented as a doubly linked list.
+ Implemented using my own implementation of a <br />
+ stack represented as a doubly linked list.

  # Expressions.txt
  An input file containing expressions to evaluate: <br />